mesosphere/reactjs-components/README.md

 # ReactJS-components
 A library of React components.
-For examples, take a look at our [kitchen sink] (http://mesosphere.github.io/ui-components/).
+For examples, take a look at our [kitchen sink](http://mesosphere.github.io/ui-components/).

 ## Available components
 * Modal